maniaplanet/documentation/maniascript/tuto/your-first-script.md

 ```

 Outside of the loop of the events, there is some work to do.
 First we have to let the players spawn if they are eliminated.
-To do so, we create a loop who'll check all the players all the time.
-If a player is eliminated (by checking his status thanks to `CSmPlayer::ESpawnStatus::NotSpawned`), we ask to script to execute the function `MeleeSpawnPlayer` which will be explained a bit later).
+To do so, we create a loop which checks all the players' status.
+If a player is eliminated (by checking his status thanks to `CSmPlayer::ESpawnStatus::NotSpawned`), we ask the script to execute the function `MeleeSpawnPlayer` which will be explained a bit later).

 ```c++
     // ---------------------------------- //